 Where does coal come from?
 It comes from land plants—in particular, it comes from wood.
-As a matter of fact, if you hold a lump of coal in your hand, basically what you’re holding in your hand is preserved wood.
+If you hold a lump of coal in your hand, fundamentally what you’re holding in your hand is preserved wood.
 When the average tree falls in the woods it decomposes.

 If you’re going to preserve it to make it into anything, you have to keep away from oxygen and microbial activity.
 The environment that does that is a swamp.
-The reason why swamps are so good at preserving the woody tissues—or any organic matter for that matter—is that the oxygen content is very low.
-Because the water moves very, very, very slowly, it’s not being aerated.
-There’s also all kinds of carbon material around that sucks up oxygen and makes carbon dioxide.
+Due to low oxygen content and because the water in them moves at an incredibly slow pace—it isn’t being aerated— swamps are good at preserving the woody tissues, or any organic matter for that matter.
+There are also all kinds of carbon material around that sucks up oxygen and makes carbon dioxide.

 The microbial activity is directed primarily by the pH of the water.
-Microbes do their best job at about pH 7.
-To preserve enough of the material to make good coal, the pH of the swamp has to be at least less than 3 and preferably less than 2, which is often the case.
+Microbes do their best job at about pH seven.
+To preserve enough of the material to make good coal, the pH of the swamp has to be at least less than three and preferably less than two, which is often the case.
 Within the swamp, the woody tissues turn into peat.

 I’ve never been able to take woody tissue or peat tissues of any kind and turn them into anything that even faintly resembled coal.
 The actual process is still sort of a mystery.

-Next, the peat is buried—not very deep, you don’t want to heat it up too far, maybe a few hundred degrees centigrade.
-It goes through a sort of a baking process where it changes from peat into the various forms of coal.
-A lot of people, including myself, have tried to reproduce that process, and I, personally, have never been able to do it.
-I’ve never been able to take woody tissue or peat tissues of any kind and turn them into anything that even faintly resembled coal.
+Next, the peat is buried—not very deep, you don’t want to heat it too high, maybe a few hundred degrees centigrade.
+It goes through a type of baking process where it changes from peat into the various forms of coal.
+Many people, including myself, have tried to reproduce that process, and I’ve never been able to take woody or peat tissues of any kind and turn them into anything that even faintly resembled coal.
 The actual process is still sort of a mystery.

 The Invention of the Steam Engine

-Coal as a major energy source really had to wait until the invention of the steam engine.
+Coal as a major energy source had to wait until the invention of the steam engine.
 The steam engine was invented in the early 1700s by Thomas Newcomen.
 But Newcomen’s engine didn’t run very well.
-It took another inventor, James Watt, to really get it working.
+It took another inventor, James Watt, to get it operating.
 The first fuel that was used was wood.
 Very soon, they realized that wood didn’t have enough heat potential to provide the steam they needed to drive the engines.
-And thank God for that because, if it had, they would have cut down every tree in Europe.
+If it had, they would have cut down every tree in Europe.
 They looked around for another resource and settled on coal.
-Coal is what drove the industrial revolution.
-It drove the locomotive across the country.
-It drove the steamships.
-Coal remained the number one energy source until the early 1900s, when petroleum took over largely because of the introduction of the gasoline-powered automobile.
+Coal is what drove the industrial revolution: It drove the locomotive across the country; it drove the steamships.
+Coal remained the number one energy source until the early 1900s when petroleum took over, largely because of the introduction of the gasoline-powered automobile.

 How to Measure the Energy of Coal

-To understand coal there really are only two things you really have to know: you have to know what rank is and you have to know about coal quality.
-Rank is all about carbon.
-Quality is about ash and sulfur.
+To understand coal there are only two things you have to know: Rank and coal quality.
+Rank is all about carbon, while quality is about ash and sulfur.
 Let’s talk about rank first.
-From a chemistry perspective, any organic material is made of two fundamentally different components: carbon and everything else.
-The everything else is lumped together as volatiles because they can be driven off by heating.
+From a chemistry perspective, any organic material is made of two fundamentally different components: Carbon and everything else.
+Other components are lumped together as volatiles because they can be driven off by heating.

 What’s so important about carbon?
 Wood, the source of all the coal, is around 45% carbon and 55% volatiles.
 Peat, the next step in the process, has roughly 55% carbon.
 As the peat slowly cooks, the volatiles are driven off, increasing the carbon content.
-If you increase the carbon content to around 65%, you’ve got what we call lignite.
-Well, around the world lignite is called brown coal because it looks like coal, but it’s brown in color.
-If we keep driving off some more volatiles and we get up to 85%, then we’ve got bituminous coal.
-And if we can drive up to greater than 95% carbon, then we have anthracite.
-Peat is the lowest rank of coal and, of course, anthracite is the highest rank—the only difference in the coal is simply the carbon content.
+If you increase the carbon content to around 65%, we get what is called lignite.
+Around the world, lignite is called brown coal because it looks like coal, but is brown in color.
+If we continue to drive off some more volatiles and refine it up to 85%, then we’ve got bituminous coal.
+If if it refined further, we drive it up to greater than 95% carbon, then we have anthracite.
+Peat is the lowest rank of coal and anthracite is the highest rank—the only difference in the coal is simply the carbon content.

 If you’re in the business of buying coal, to burn to make heat, to make steam, to drive a turbine, to make electricity, what you’re going to want to do is buy the highest rank of coal you can.

 Well, so what?
-The so what is the energy.
+The “so what” is the energy.
 Energy is the measure of heat content.
 Heat content in coal is measured in BTUs per pound, or British Thermal Units per pound dry weight.
 Wood, for example, has about 4,500 BTUs per pound dry weight.
-That sounds like a big number but actually it’s pretty low.
-At the top of the list you get up to the anthracite, which has about 15,000 BTUs per pound.
-There’s a big difference as you go up the rank because BTU content increases.
-What does it mean?
-It means if you’re in the business of buying coal, to burn to make heat, to make steam, to drive a turbine, to make electricity, what you’re going to want to do is buy the highest rank of coal you can.
+It may sound like a big number, but it’s pretty low.
+At the top of the list, anthracite has about 15,000 BTUs per pound.
+That’s an enormous difference as you go up the rank because BTU content increases.
+If you’re in the business of buying coal, to burn to make heat, to make steam, to drive a turbine, or to make electricity, you want to buy the highest rank of coal you can.